dN/dx Reconstruction with Deep Learning for High-Granularity TPCs

 A conventional approach for suppressing secondary-electron effects is the truncated mean method, which has been widely applied in \dEdx\ reconstruction~\cite{lippmann2012particle}.
 In this approach, \dEdx---the energy deposition per unit track length---is used as the reconstruction variable.
 To mitigate resolution degradation caused by energy-loss fluctuations, typically $N$ independent \dEdx\ measurements $M$ are performed at multiple sampling points along the track within the \gls{tpc} volume.
 For sufficiently large $N$, the resulting \dEdx\ distribution approaches a Landau distribution.
 Because of its long tail, the mean value of this distribution is not a reliable estimator of \dEdx.
 A more robust estimator is the truncated mean, in which the highest measurements---most likely associated with secondary electrons---are discarded.
 The truncated mean is defined as the average over the lowest $n$ values of the \dEdx\ measurements $M$:

 where $M_{i} \leq M_{i+1}$ for $i = 1,...,N-1$ and $\alpha = n/N$ is a fraction.
-The truncated mean \dEdx\ distribution is well approximated by a Gaussian.
-For \dNdx, the number of activated pads per unit track length serves as the ionization measurement, since it is approximately proportional to the number of ionization electrons.
+The truncated mean \dEdx\ distribution is well approximated by a Gaussian for sufficiently large $N$ and sufficiently small $\alpha$.
+For \dNdx, the number of activated pads per unit track length serves as the ionization measurement, since it is approximately proportional to the number of ionization electrons for sufficiently small pads.
 Consequently, the same truncated mean method can be applied.